nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. The Salesperson issues the `favourite` command with a valid `index`.
 2. The system validates the `index`.
 3. The system marks the contact as a favourite.
-4. The system displays a success message: `Add <Name at index> to favourite.`
+4. The system displays a success message: `Add NAME_AT_INDEX to favourite.`

    **Use case ends.**